timife007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile: Dispay the content of the /etc/passwd file
 3-twofiles: Display the contents of /etc/passwd and /etc/hosts
 4-lastlines: Display the last ten lines of /etc/passwd
+5-firstlines: Display the first ten lines of /etc/passwd